 Positive net income

 Any successful marijuana stock will eventually have to make a profit.
 There’s a danger with commoditized businesses because they can throw tons of money at selling their product, but the margins are so low that profits may be difficult to come by.
 That said, a company that’s losing money is worthy of investor patience, if it’s pursuing a growth strategy that appears likely to pay off down the road.

 What is it?

-The Scotts Miracle-Gro Company is a 150-year-old company that manufactures and sells consumer lawn and garden products.
+Scotts Miracle-Gro is a 150-year-old company that manufactures and sells consumer lawn and garden products.
 While it is best known for its famous “Miracle-Gro” lawn products, it offers many other agricultural products as well.

 What makes it a good stock?